Michal Roucek recognised among Australia’s leading legal professionals.

 While employers need to meet their WHS obligations, even when their employees WFH, it’s also important to remember that employees have health and safety obligations to help minimise their risks when conducting their job remotely and include:

 WFH arrangements have become a highly effective working tool that has the potential to increase the productivity and happiness of employees.
-However, just because the staff are away from the office or usual worksite, doesn’t mean that employers have any fewer obligations when it comes to WHS.
+However, just because the staff are away from the office or usual worksite, doesn’t mean that employers have any fewer obligations when it comes to WHS management.

 Employers must continue to take all reasonable steps to ensure health and safety, but where the business doesn’t have access to the employee’s home, this requires a more collaborative and educational approach to ensure the employees themselves are equipped to monitor and reduce any physical hazards that may arise.

 Australia’s workplace laws are complex and confusing which can make it hard to know if you’re doing everything right when it comes to WHS.
 Citation Safety give you the tools, technology, advice and support you need to build a positive safety culture in your workplace.
-You’ll be able to access our on-demand specialist health and safety management advice, industry-leading WHS management software, a comprehensive audit of your safety processes, and a library of safety resources – everything your business needs to lead a safe work environment.
+You’ll be able to access our on-demand specialist health and safety management advice, industry-leading WHS management software, a comprehensive safety audit, and a library of WHS documents – everything your business needs to lead a safe work environment.

 Olivia Perry is a qualified Senior Workplace Relations Consultant at Citation HR.
 She regularly provides advice to a large range of clients in relation to workplace laws and management of complex workplace matters.